Top 26 Dental Marketing Ideas For 2026

 21. Encourage Word-of-Mouth Referrals

-Outstanding customer service will always hit the mark, so don’t forget to ask every patient if there is anyone else in their household who needs an appointment.
+Outstanding patient care and customer service will always hit the mark, so don’t forget to ask every patient if there is anyone else in their household who needs an appointment.
 Make it easy for them to get one!
-If allowable in your area, offer referral incentives and contests.
+If allowed in your area, offer referral incentives and contests.

 22. Create Smart, Time-Sensitive Promotions